 Winter may still be a few weeks away, but for most places around the country– it’s already here.
 The holiday season is around the corner, and that means a lot of traveling for families all over the country.
 Although falling snow and wintry-white-tree-lined roads can be picturesque, winter weather creates slippery and dangerous driving conditions.
 We offer a couple of vehicle tips to stay safe while you’re on the road this holiday season and all winter long.

 Winterize Your Vehicle

-The first step in winter road safety is preparing you car for winter weather.
+The first step in winter road safety is preparing your car for winter weather.
 Start by getting a tune-up and be sure to check the battery levels in your vehicle.
 Check and/or change your headlights, taillights, and turn signals as these lights are very important to driving safely all year round.
 Check your tire tread and wear– remember that minimum tread for adequate traction is 1/16”!
 Keep a spare tire in your trunk in case of an emergency.
-Finally, ensure that your washer blades are in good working condition and the you have plenty of windshield wiper fluid because we all hate being stuck behind that big 18 wheeler throwing dirty, salty snow up at our windshield.
+Finally, ensure that your washer blades are in good working condition and that you have plenty of windshield wiper fluid because we all hate being stuck behind that big 18-wheeler throwing dirty, salty snow up at our windshield.

 Winter-Wise Driving Tips

 Before you head out on the road, keep tabs on your local weather report.
 Allow time in your schedule for bad weather delays and traffic.
 While driving in unfavorable conditions, keep a distance between your vehicle and the one in front of you to allow for safe breaking.
 Take the time to familiarize yourself with the safety features in your car like 4-wheel drive, ABS, etc.